ObelusFamily/Anythink-Market-pepri/readme.md

 When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and add `@vanessa-cooper` as reviewer.

 ## First setup

-**[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+To setup the dev environment make sure to install docker if you don't already have it, then run docker-compose up in the root folder of this repo.
+This will build the front and back ends, inculding installing their dependecies and fire up the BE on port 3000 localhost and FE on port 3001